specify/specify.github.io/_sources/dev_process/dbgroups.rst.txt

 All DB’s for testing should be on version `6.8.03.`

-The editable version of this document can be found in the `Testing folder of the SCC vault <https://drive.google.com/drive/folders/1yY7WeqlJ8wzFE9G0A70WrpY1UaZlWNIi>`_.

 **Commonly used databases:**

     It’s alright to use these databases for testing, just know that they are very likely to have been tested on previously and to check if it’s already been tested on.

 - Any KU databases.